Anti-Fungal Diet and IBS

-Another study include people with “unexplained symptom complex,” who were treated with a combination of an antifungal medication and low-sugar diet.6 Only 9 of the 120 people in this study had been diagnosed with IBS.
-For the people with IBS, the prescription antifungal was linked with a 35% improvement in symptoms.
-In comparison, the IBS patients who got placebo only had a 9% improvement in symptoms.
+Another study includes people with “unexplained symptom complex,” who were treated with a combination of antifungal medication and a low-sugar diet.6 Only 9 of the 120 people in this study had been diagnosed with IBS.
+For people with IBS, the prescription antifungal was linked with a 35 percent improvement in symptoms.
+In comparison, the IBS patients who got a placebo only had a 9 percent improvement in symptoms.
 The low sugar diet was linked with improvement in symptoms for people with and without IBS.
 The most improvement was seen in non-gastrointestinal symptoms.

 Many of the foods eliminated in anti-fungal diets are common trigger foods for IBS.
 If you avoid eating fruits, sugary sweeteners, starchy vegetables, and dairy to prevent yeast overgrowth, your diet also will be low in FODMAPS.
 FODMAPs are poorly absorbed sugars and starches that are linked to many IBS symptoms.
 One difference between the FODMAP diet and anti-fungal diets is that the FODMAP diet allows more foods.